 Competition Classes

-The F1 in Schools STEM Challenge in the US and Canada currently is divided into two classes - Developmental and Professional.
+The STEM Racing Challenge in the US currently is divided into two classes - Developmental and Professional.

-Younger teams (typically grades 5-8) that are just starting out are encouraged to join the Developmental class.
+Younger teams (typically recommended for grades 5-8) that are just starting out are encouraged to join the Developmental class.
 This often allows teams to start up programs easier and gain experience with the challenge and can serve as a stepping stone for teams that plan to compete for multiple years.
 Development Class teams can compete up to the National level for the title of National Champions.
+The maximum grade level for entry into the Delvelopment Class is 8th grade (see Competition Regulations) and the minimum age is 9 years old.

-However, both classes are open to both teams - feel free to join whichever suits your team best!
-It’s not a requirement to start out in the Development class if you’re ready for the ultimate F1 in Schools Challenge!
+However, both classes are open to teams - feel free to join whichever suits your team best!
+It’s not a requirement to start out in the Development class if you’re ready for the ultimate STEM Racing Challenge!

 Competitive Elements: